 Other types of property coverage

 There are many other types of property you need to insure besides buildings.
 These include farm equipment, machinery, irrigation systems, driveways and fences.
-In some cases, it makes sense to purchase blanket coverage for all of these risks.
+In some cases, it makes sense to purchase blanket coverage for all these risks.
 In other instances, you may be better off with “scheduled” coverage, which is where you choose specific items to insure and for how much.

 Cover your farm’s liability exposure